boveus/hyrax-wiki/Sufia-6-to-Sufia-7-Migration.md

 A proof of concept for the `ExportService` class can be found at https://github.com/projecthydra/sufia/blob/migration_to_sufia7/lib/sufia/export/export_service.rb

+This code will be merged into the Sufia 6 stable branch.

 ### Step 2 (from a Sufia 7 application)
 In a Sufia 7 application write a rake task as follows: